Haribo: History

-Haribo since expanded its operations, taking over many local confectionery manufacturers in countries all over the world.
+Haribo has since expanded its operations, taking over many local confectionery manufacturers around the world.
 It began international expansion in the 1960s and entered American markets in the 1980s.

+In 1986, the company bought the production and rights to the Maoam candy and Haribo Chamallows (formerly “Dulcia”).
 As of 2013, it operated 16 factories which produce over 100 million gummy bears per day.